3 Empire and Jim Crow

 Booker T. Washington in 1895.

-Born in Virginia in 1856, Booker Taliaferro Washington was subjected to the degradation and exploitation of slavery early in life.
+Born in Virginia in 1856, Booker Taliaferro Washington was subjected to slavery early in life.
 But Washington also developed an insatiable thirst to learn.
 After working his way through the Hampton Normal and Agricultural Institute in Virginia, Washington established the Tuskegee Institute in Alabama.
-Washington envisioned that Tuskegee’s contribution to black life would come through industrial education and vocational training.
-He believed that attaining practical skills would help African Americans achieve economic independence and develope a sense of self-worth and pride of accomplishment, even while living within the restrictions of Jim Crow.
+Washington hoped that Tuskegee’s contribution to black life would come through industrial education and vocational training.
+He believed that attaining practical skills would help African Americans reach economic independence and develop self-worth and pride of accomplishment, even while living within the restrictions of Jim Crow.
 Washington poured his life into Tuskegee and led the institute for over thirty years, By his death in 1915 Tuskegee’s endowment had grown from a starting grant of $2,000 to over $1.5 million, which insured its survival to the present as Tuskegee University.

 History class at Tuskegee, 1902.